 With the training I received within Maat everything started to make sense.
 My perception widened, I could see more of the bigger spiritual picture, and understand better how everything interacts and connects.

-I was probably one of the most challenging students the teachers had to deal with.
 We were all encouraged to question – its how we find our own truths and how we learn – and I had loads of questions!

 We started at the base of the Tree of Life – unlike many other Kabbalah schools which begin at the top – and explored the sort of life we had created for ourselves, the way we took action to get what we want, and examined the way we behaved.